Lagily/react-table-v6-ali/README.md

 If you choose to change the core components React-Table uses to render, you must make sure your replacement components consume and utilize all of the supplied and inherited props that are needed for that component to function properly.
 We would suggest investigating <a href="https://github.com/react-tools/react-table/blob/master/src/index.js" target="\_parent">the source</a> for the component you wish to replace.

-# HOC Extensions

-This section is about expanding ReactTable using Higher Order Components/Functions.

 # Virtualization

 This version of ReactTable supports virtualization, it uses react-window to make it work.
 Simply pass the following properties to the ReactTable to have its rows virtualized: